Home

 Your dependents are eligible

 when you are eligible.
-Dependents are defined as your legal wife or
+Generally, dependents are defined as your legal

-husband and your unmarried children less than nineteen years of age,
+spouse or your unmarried children less than nineteen (19) years of age,

 provided they are not in the Armed Forces.
 Eligible children, in